aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 **1) Configuring Certificate Manager on AWS**

-The first step is setup a certificate in Certificate Manager.
-The service Certificate manager is very useful to manage certificates without any concern about expirated date or maintenance.
+The first step is setup a certificate on AWS Certificate Manager, so if you don't have a AWS account create it before following this step.
-Follow these steps: